Sri Lanka Human Rights Project

 The UK based Sri Lanka Campaign for Peace and Justice have written an open letter to all participants.
 You can view this here

-CPACS’ Sri Lanka Human Rights Project has written a letter to Dr Celermajer.
+DPACS’ Sri Lanka Human Rights Project has written a letter to Dr Celermajer.
 You can view this here

-The CPACS Council fully supports the letter from the Convenors of the Sri Lanka Human Rights Project, Associate-Professor Jake Lynch and Brami Jegan, to Professor Danielle Celermajer, raising serious issues about her handling of the Bangkok Conference on Enhancing Human Rights and Security in the Asia Pacific currently being held.
+The DPACS Council fully supports the letter from the Convenors of the Sri Lanka Human Rights Project, Associate-Professor Jake Lynch and Brami Jegan, to Professor Danielle Celermajer, raising serious issues about her handling of the Bangkok Conference on Enhancing Human Rights and Security in the Asia Pacific currently being held.

 - September 2011: Failures of Sri Lanka’s Lessons Learnt Reconciliation Commission, Amnesty International